-The Claimant alleged that his employer was negligent in failing to employee competent fellow employees.
-That they therefore put the Claimant at foreseeable risk of injury.
-The Claimant also alleged that the system of work employed by his employer was unsafe.
-Lliability was not disputed by the Defendant employer.
+The claimant alleged that his employer was negligent in failing to employee competent fellow employees.
+That they therefore put the claimant at foreseeable risk of injury.
+The claimant also alleged that the system of work employed by his employer was unsafe.
+Liability was not disputed by the defendant employer.

 Injuries and Progression

 The parties attempted to negotiate settlement without the matter reaching a Trial.
 The parties could not reach agreement by negotiation.
-The Claimant therefore issued county court proceedings and proceeded to Trial.
-Lliability for the accident was not contested.
-The arguments between the parties related to the potential value of the Claimant's claim.
-In particular the economic level at which the Claimant might be able to find work after appropriate treatment.
+The claimant therefore issued county court proceedings and proceeded to Trial.
+Liability for the accident was not contested.
+The arguments between the parties related to the potential value of the claimant's claim.
+In particular the economic level at which the claimant might be able to find work after appropriate treatment.